 The main sanctuary on the third floor and the prayer room remain the same as when they were first built.
 Guests can sit in the sanctuary’s wooden pews, play a song on the grand piano, or kneel around the prayer room table, while feeling the rich history of The Cove all around them.

-The Chapel offers free tours to visitors Monday-Friday, 9:00-5:00 pm (the last tour of the day begins at 4:00 pm).
+The Chapel offers free tours to visitors Monday-Friday, 9:00-4:00 pm.
 Click here to view Chapel hours and directions.